Race and crime in the United Kingdom: Right-wing extremism

-Research
+Islamist terrorism

+Islamist terrorism is the most significant terrorist threat to the UK by volume.
+Much of the volume of the threat is from individuals who have self-radicalised, seeking to carry out attacks using unsophisticated or low-sophistication methodologies.
+Generally, individuals will decide themselves to conduct an attack, rather than the attack being directed or controlled by a terrorist group.
+This can make it harder to identify terrorist activity.

+Causes

 Various explanations have been given for the disproportionate representation rates of arrest and imprisonment of black and ethnic minorities.
 The earliest explanations, in the 19th century, offered a racist framing, focusing on the perceived biological and psychological characteristics of offenders, which were particularly influenced by the work of Charles Darwin and other Darwinists.
 Contemporary explanations tend to focus on racial bias and discrimination in policing and the criminal justice system, as well as socioeconomic and cultural factors.
 For example, Diane Abbott, the member of parliament for Hackney said in 2010: "There is no question but that the continuing achievement gap between black boys and the wider school population has some bearing on the involvement of African-Caribbean boys in gangs."

 Research published by the Home Office—based on the Offending, Crime and Justice Survey of 2003—found that:

 White respondents and those of Mixed ethnic origin were more likely to say they had offended, both on an ever and last year basis than other ethnic groups.
 This pattern held across offence categories and was also apparent for serious and frequent offending.
 Conversely, those of Asian origin were least likely to say they had offended.

 The report suggests that these differences are partly accounted for by differences in the age profiles of the groups.
 The Home Office published an updated version of the survey (using 2006 data) showing that once other variables had been accounted for, ethnicity was not a significant predictor of offending, anti-social behaviour, or drug abuse amongst young people.
 This research suggests that the differences identified in the 2003 study are "attributable to other characteristics of these sample members", rather than ethnicity.
 The factors controlled for included weak school discipline, parenting, strong parental guidance, socioeconomic class, local drug problems, weak local control, siblings in trouble with the police, household size, gender, and family type.

 A report by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) concluded that the negative effects of disproportionate stop and search leads to more black and ethnic minorities being initially drawn into the criminal justice system, skewing the stats, skewing perceptions, and disrupting family life, education and work opportunities.
-Shiner, Carre, Delsol and Eastwood suggest that the disproportionate application of stop and search is largely a function of police policy and decision-making rather than crime and that police policy play a pivotal role in determining which groups are made available for prosecution and pushed deeper into the criminal justice system. control.
+Other studies suggest that the disproportionate application of stop and search is largely a function of police policy and decision-making rather than crime and that police policy play a pivotal role in determining which groups are made available for prosecution and pushed deeper into the criminal justice system.